swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

   associatedtype ActorID: Hashable & Sendable // discussed below

-  /// The serialization requirement that will be applied to all distributed targets used with this system. typealias SerializationRequirement = // ...
+  /// The serialization requirement that will be applied to all distributed targets used with this system. typealias SerializationRequirement = // (simplified, actually an associatetype)

   // ... many lifecycle related functions, to be defined in follow-up proposals ...
 }